torvalds/linux/Documentation/process/coding-style.rst

 	EXPORT_SYMBOL(system_is_up);

 In function prototypes, include parameter names with their data types.
-Although this is not required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.
+Although this is yest required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.

-Do not use the ``extern`` keyword with function prototypes as this makes lines longer and isn't strictly necessary.
+Do yest use the ``extern`` keyword with function prototypes as this makes lines longer and isn't strictly necessary.